 What programs are available now?

-Currently, all applied research project work requiring presence on campus, which is not directly linked to the COVID-19 efforts, is suspended.
-We are still available to speak with you about your potential project ideas, and how we may be able to put our research centres to work as partners solving your applied research challenges, in preparation for when we are able to resume activities.
+We are still available to speak with you about your potential project ideas, and how we may be able to put our research centres to work as partners in solving your applied research challenges.
 For information on current opportunities for those projects can be found here.

 How can I learn more?